puzzle/cryptopus/frontend/README.md

 ## Fonts

 ### Icons
-The Open Source for the icons are [iconscout](https://iconscout.com/unicons/explore/line).
+We use Open Source icons from [iconscout](https://iconscout.com/unicons/explore/line).